Ayushmania2002/Cis-GS/README.md

 ## Repository Structure

 The repository is organised as a multi-stage analysis pipeline, with each directory corresponding to a defined analytical step.
+For a more detailed step-by-step code execution order please check src/README.md

 ### `src/` – Core analysis pipeline